Sarah Lyttelton, Baroness Lyttelton: Later life and death

 In 1850, Lavinia died following the birth of her fourth child, and Lady Lyttelton requested the Queen's permission to resign so that she and her remaining daughter, Caroline, could return to Hagley to care for the motherless children.
 This was very reluctantly granted, Victoria accepting that her reasons were unanswerable.
 She was granted an extremely generous annual pension of 800 pounds.

 Sarah Lyttelton died at Hagley on 13 April 1870 at the age of 82.

 In 1912, John Murray published Correspondence of Sarah Spencer, Lady Lyttelton, 1787–1870, edited by Maud Mary Lyttelton Wyndham, who became in 1952 Baroness Leconfield.

+In popular culture

+In the television series Victoria season 3 (2018) from ITV, Baroness Lyttleton is played by Siobhan O'Carroll.